scallop-lang/scallop-lang.github.io/md/ssnp24/index.md

 At the end, we want to reason what item is possessed by some given people.
 For instance, here is an example:

-> Anthony, Ben, and Charles are playing a game.
+> **Question:** Anthony, Ben, and Charles are playing a game.
 At the start of the game, they are each holding a ball: Anthony has a orange ball, Ben has a white ball, and Charles has a blue ball. \n\nAs the game progresses, pairs of players trade balls.
 Ben and Charles swap balls.
 But before that, Anthony and Ben swap balls.
 At the very end, Anthony and Ben swap balls.
 But at the very beginning of the game, Anthony and Charles swap balls.
 At the end of the game, Ben has the _____

 The answer that your program should return is `white ball`.
 Here is the reasoning behind: